 During university, hungry for adventure and penniless, an idea came to my mind: volunteering for an animal shelter in Africa.
 At first glance, it was a perfect experience that would offer me the chance to live the African experience not only in my imagination.
-At a second thought, it wasn’t so easy and I got defeated and never left.
+On second thought, it wasn’t so easy and I got defeated and never left.

-Needless to say, the thought never left this little mind of mine and the desire to see Africa and, even more, the wild animals grew stronger and stronger with every book I read about the dark continent.
+Needless to say, the thought never left this little mind of mine and the desire to see Africa and, even more, the wild animals grew stronger and stronger with every book I read about the African continent.